talosak/myConvenientSite/README.md

 It took me about three weeks to complete the final project from start to finish.

+## Design
+Most of the styling i did with bootstrap.
+However i also created many of my own styles.
+Most of them are just recolors of the bootstrap classes or font size changes.

+My most used class of my own creation is "btn-pink", which is a custom style for the bootstrap "btn" class.

+I also made dark versions for the three types of flash alerts i used (success, failure, info)

 ## Features
 I will discuss each individual feature in more detail later, but they were intended to be simple, everyday things that most people do.
 They were all pretty simple to make, comparable to the different features of week 9's "Finance".